cortesi/fudiff/SPEC.md

 - An addition line indicates that the given text will be inserted at that point.

 ## Detailed Syntax and Semantics

-### File Header Details

-- **Original file header:**
-  Must begin with `--- filename: ` immediately followed by the file path.
-- **Updated file header:**
-  Must begin with `+++ filename: ` immediately followed by the file path.
-- The file headers are mandatory and must appear as the first non-comment lines in the diff.

 ### Hunk Header Details